Breastfeeding Twins - Milk

 What mastitis is, and how to treat it

-Mastitis symptoms may appear suddenly, and they are usually accompanied by fever, chills, body aches, and extreme fatigue—and if left untreated, mastitis may lead to infection, weaning, and serious health issues.
-It’s crucial to reach out to an IBCLC for help right away if you suspect you have mastitis.
+Mastitis symptoms may appear suddenly.
+In addition to firmness and breast pain, mastitis usually includes flu-like symptoms — like fever, chills, body aches, and extreme fatigue.
+If left untreated, mastitis may lead to infection and serious health issues.
+It’s crucial to reach out to an IBCLC for help right away if you suspect you have mastitis — or even symptoms of mastitis.
+Because the condition can escalate rapidly, getting help quickly is important.

 What causes mastitis?

-Multiple conditions can lead to mastitis; the most common being plugged ducts that are not cleared, infrequent milk removal, damaged nipple tissue, and oversupply.
+Multiple factors can lead to mastitis.
+The most common factors are plugged ducts that are not cleared, infrequent milk removal, damaged nipple tissue, and oversupply.

 What are the risk factors?

-You’re more likely to get mastitis if you’ve had it before, if you’re stressed or your body is run-down, if you’re prone to recurrent plugged ducts, and during the weaning period.
+You’re more likely to get mastitis if you’ve had it before, if you’re prone to recurrent plugged milk ducts, and during the weaning period.

 What to do if you suspect you have mastitis

 • Contact your lactation consultant (IBCLC).
-Reach out to your lactation consultant right away: they will assess the situation and provide a personalized care plan.
-They will also look for the underlying issues that may have led to mastitis, and suggest changes so you can avoid mastitis in the future.
-If you don’t have a lactation consultant, connect with an IBCLC in your community for consultations covered by your medical insurance.
+Reach out to your lactation consultant right away.
+They will assess your mastitis symptoms and provide a personalized care plan.
+They will also look for the underlying issues that may have led to mastitis and suggest changes so you can avoid mastitis in the future.

 • Don’t stop breastfeeding and/or pumping.
 A cessation or decrease in milk removal will typically worsen symptoms and prolong healing.
-Milk removed from your breasts while you have mastitis is safe for your baby to consume.
+Milk removed from your breast while you have mastitis is safe for your baby to drink.
+Some parents have concerns about the baby possibly ingesting pus or blood.
+It’s not harmful for your baby to swallow small amounts of blood.
+If you have concerns about your milk, talk to your IBCLC before you stop (or pause) breastfeeding.
+If you observe abnormal nipple discharge or pus, consult with your doctor.

-• If you develop a fever contact your obstetrician (OB) or midwife.
-You may require a course of antibiotics.
+• If you develop a fever, contact your obstetrician (OB) or midwife.
+Treatment for mastitis varies based on the individual case but may require a course of antibiotics.

 • Rest.
 If possible, line up support to help you.
 It’s common to feel very fatigued, and you may need help caring for yourself and your baby during this time.